CenterForOpenScience/experimenter/docs/source/random.md

 Additionally, this function should return a two-item array containing:
 	- a list of resolved frames
-	- the conditions used to determine that resoleved list
+	- the conditions used to determine that resolved list

 Let's walk through the implementation: